 Traditional: Opened in 1892, Bassetts is the last remaining original merchant in Reading Terminal Market (although company is actually older; they began business across the river in New Jersey in 1861).
 Lots of flavors to choose from (I love how they organize the menu by “vanilla based, “chocolate based,” etc.).
 A great ending to a Reading Terminal culinary adventure.

 Neighborhood Stands: Somerset Splits in Port Richmond for fun (and odd) flavor combinations of sundaes and milkshakes.
 Note: this one does not make their own ice cream (but they do use local Bassets), but it’s a great neighborhood spot.
-Sometimes they even have scoops of the almost impossible to get 1-900 Ice Cream.
 Check Instagram for updated menu.
-On Germantown Ave., Zsa’s makes their own (both the ice cream and mix-ins), with fun (rotating) flavors (lemon buttermilk, funfetti cake, cookie jar, buttered brown sugar peach), floats, ice cream sandwiches, and Insta-worthy cones.
+On Germantown Ave., Zsa’s makes their own (both the ice cream and mix-ins), with fun (rotating) flavors (lemon buttermilk, funfetti cake, cookie jar, buttered brown sugar peach), floats, ice cream sandwiches, ice-cream cakes, and Insta-worthy cones.
+Cold weather hot chocolate floats!

 Popsicles: There’s nothing like a popsicle on a summer day.
 They always have a large selection of fun flavors (both dairy and non-dairy), including this blueberry lemon-aid and Mexican hot chocolate. http://www.lilpopshop.com/